michaeltlombardi/pentola-book/manuscript/03-craft.md

 A character must be able to gesture with their hands and be able to chant in order to apply a dweomer.
 Whenever a dweomer is applied there will always be a sight and sound that nearby creatures can detect -  be it a flash of light, a crack of thunder, or a shimmering in the air.
-The exact effects are up to the Games Master and Player to decide, but will automatically be detected by any creatures within ten times the Magnitude of the spell in yards.
+The exact effects are up to the referee and player to decide, but will automatically be detected by any close creatures by default.
+If the magnitude is 5 or higher, it will be detected by nearby creatures as well;
+if the magnitude is 10 or higher, it will be detected by distant creatures too.

 Dweomers can be applied in two ways:

 1. slowly, carefully, in a ritual, or
 2. off-the-cuff, making all the requisite calculations mentally.

-In the first case, the character must make a Crafting test, taking ten minutes per point of complexity for the dweomer.
+In the first case, the character must make a Flax test using their Crafting skill bonus, taking ten minutes per point of complexity for the dweomer.
+If the character has memorized the dweomer, the ritual's time to apply decreases by one minute per point of complexity for every 10% increment the character's rating has - so a rating of 44% would reduce the time to apply the ritual by 4 minutes per point of complexity.
+If the character's rating for the dweomer is greater than 100% the time to apply it as a ritual is one moment per point of complexity.

-Multiple Crafters working together can reduce the time to apply the dweomer, but any one crafter failing their test will cause the dweomer to fail.
+Multiple Crafters working together can reduce the time to apply the dweomer (two crafters cuts the time in half, three to a third, ten to a tenth, etc), but any one crafter failing their test will cause the dweomer to fail.
-The complexity limit of the dweomer is dependent on the Crafter involved with the Dweomer with the highest Crafting skill.
+The complexity limit of the dweomer is dependent on the crafter involved with the highest Crafting skill.

 Failure to apply the dweomer means that the effort was wasted and can be retried.
-Applying a dweomer slowly and carefully while following safety protocols prevents terrible side effects, including the damage caused by failing or fumbling.
+Applying a dweomer slowly and carefully while following safety protocols prevents terrible side effects, including the damage caused by failing or botching.

+{icon=wrench}
+G> #### Ritual Applications and Cost
+G>
+G> By default, the rules don't require spending or using any additional materials, items, or power points.
+G> This can actually feel a little weird in-fiction, as a common imagining of dweomer rituals, especially with multiple participants, evokes the idea of complex rituals, the use of esoteric ingredients, the breaking or destruction of valuable items.
+G> Here's an optional rule you can use to incorporate material expenses for rituals:
+G>
+G> The test to apply a dweomer as a ritual is one step harder unless performed using implements whose value is equal to 1/2 the ritual's complexity.
+G>
+G> If a ritual is performed and Value equal to it's complexity is spent, the time to apply is reduced by one minute per complexity.
+G> This reduction in cost is linear; if twice the complexity in value is spent, then the time to apply is reduced by two minutes per complexity, and so on.

-In the second case, the character must make a _hard_ Crafting test to apply the dweomer by making quick mental calculations and adjustments.
+In the second case, the crafter must make a Flax test to apply the memorized dweomer, adding its rating as a bonus to their goal, by making quick mental calculations and adjustments.
+It also requires the crafter to expend one power point per two points of complexity (this can be spent from a charm, an item which stores power points).
+Applying a dweomer as an action does not necessarily mean in combat (in fact, it's _most_ often done outside of fighting, for most Pentolans) - but stressful situations can make things even harder.
+In general, tests to apply a dweomer as an action are one step harder if in melee or otherwise doing anything more strenuous than standing still and concentrating.

-Failing the test indicates that the character was unable to correctly adjudicate the energy and manipulations correctly and has caused a _misapplication_ - see the table below.
+Failing the test indicates that the crafter was unable to correctly adjudicate the energy and manipulations correctly and has caused a _misapplication_ - see the table below.
-Fumbling the test causes the crafter to take damage equal to the complexity of the dweomer.
+Botching the test causes the crafter to take damage equal to the complexity of the dweomer in a special misapplication known as _Tephratic Feedback_.
-This damage cannot be reduced by AP.
+This damage cannot be reduced by AP, but a crafter can divert some of this damage by permanently reducing their power point total by one for each hit point they choose not to lose.
+The power points can be sourced from a charm, but it cannot be refilled if used in this way.

 | 1D8 | Misapplication Effect |
 |:---:|:----------------------|